joseph-flinn/site/data/posts/0077-getting-to-no.md

 extreme caution in any negotiation).

 Both parties are investing time into the negotiation and don't want to waste it.
-Using the word "no" seems like a quick way to end the negotiation and walk away with nothing to show for the investment.
+Using the word "no" seems like a quick way to end the negotiation and walk away with nothing to show for it.
+However, it is also a safe word.
+"Yes" is communicating that I am committing to something, which can be scary if I don't feel like I have enough information to actually make a decision.
+As a buyer, "no" is a safe.
+It doesn't commit to something that I am not yet fully onboard with.

+As a seller, "no" is also a way to provide saftey for the buyer to commit.
+Asking a "yes" question in the form of a "no" question helps give the power of decision to the buyer.
+They don't feel rushed into making a decision without taking the time they need.
+If a buyer is dragging their feet on signing a contract, a question like "Would it be crazy to expect the contract to be signed by end of day today?" helps get the commitment.

+I used this technique with a past manager to short-circuit what was often a multi-day Slack conversation with high risk of ghosting.
+"Would it be crazy for me to expect X, Y, Z by EoD tomorrow?"
+Within ten minutes I not only had an answer, but had a meeting on the calendar to discuss what I needed.

-However, behind every first "no" is some of that hidden information about what the other party truly wants.
-In a salary negotiation, this can look like dropping an initial number that is way more than you'd actually be willing to accept.
+If the question doesn't end in an immediate commitment, it uncovers additional information about blockers.
+Behind every first "no" is some of that hidden information about what the other party truly wants.
 That first "no" is often followed by an explanation as to why, which is a valuable piece of information that the other party is working with.
 It is also the signal that you are in collaboration toward a common goal.

 The success of a negotiation may not be what either party thinks it is before going in.
 It is all about activley listening to your counterpart and finding a way to solve their problem, even if you